replicatedhq/replicated-docs/docs/enterprise/snapshots-scheduling.md

-# Scheduling Snapshots
+# Scheduling Automatic Snapshots

-The Replicated admin console lets you configure regular snapshots.
+The Replicated admin console lets you schedule automatic snapshots for routine backup.

+## Prerequisites

+Complete the following items before you perform this task:

+* Review the limitations and considerations.
+See [Limitations and Considerations](snapshots-understanding#limitations-and-considerations) in _How to Set Up and Use Snapshots_.
+* Install and configure Velero.
+See [Installing and Configuring Velero](snapshots-venerlo-installing-config).
+* Configure a storage destination.
+See [Storage Destinations](snapshots-storage-destinations).

 ## Retention